russeree/INCREMENTAL_BINARY_MEMORY_GENERATOR/README.md

 C++ Program written in ANSI C. just compile and run.

-Program will need parameter of how many bytes per word and how many words there are in memory.
+Program will need input of how many bits per word and how many words you woud like to generate.

 The generated memory file should be read as BIG ENDIAN.